Bvaio/mixed_messages/README.md

 ## Thought Process

-+ Make an hash table (??) that has key value pairs with the key being the number we're going to randomize to, and the value being the message
++ ~~Make an hash table (??) that has key value pairs with the key being the number we're going to randomize to, and the value being the message~~

-+ Create a function that takes the HashTable, and when called will:
++ ~~Create a function that takes the HashTable, and when called will:~~
-    1. Generate value that will Math.random()*hash.length
+    1. ~~Generate value that will Math.random()*hash.length~~
-    2. If that number in Hash.keys()
+    2. ~~If that number in Hash.keys()~~
-    3. return the Hash\[key] value as console.log(func)
+    3. ~~return the Hash\[key] value as console.log(func)~~

++ Make an object with an array of words to use

++ Create a function that will:
+    1. Generate a random index number for each message to input

+    2. return a message with the help of [string formating](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

-+ A good way think of this a using the Guild Character tag you get in the "Monster Hunter" series
++ A good way to think of this the Hunter title you make in the "Monster Hunter" series
     1. Three messages to concat into one tag

     2. 1, and 3 are from the same data-set/array